 Drakes Coat of Arms - Drake was knighted and received his coat of arms as a reward for the circumnavigation...
-What could be the message of including it?
+What's the message?

 Find this portrait in the Queen's House.
 What messages do you think were being given about Francis Drake by including these objects in the portrait?